• Skip to primary navigation

 Use a slightly reduced baking temperature

-• The rule of thumb is to reduce the temperature by at least 10 degrees of your normal cake baking temperature.
+• The rule of thumb when baking cheesecakes is to reduce the temperature by at least 10 degrees of your normal cake baking temperature.
 I always use 160 to 170 degrees Celsius for normal cakes and cheesecakes are therefore baked at 150 degrees.
 Low temperature ensures the cakes do not crack.

 Do not overmix the batter